jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Security/Data Encryption.md

 tags: #Programmering #SQL #SQLSecurity

-## Definition
+> [!tldr] Definition
+> Data Encryption in SQL ensures that the data stored in the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] is secure and protected from unauthorized access.
+> It involves encrypting data at rest (stored data) and in transit (data being transferred).

 ---
-Data Encryption in SQL ensures that the data stored in the [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database|database]] is secure and protected from unauthorized access.
-It involves encrypting data at rest (stored data) and in transit (data being transferred).

 ## Example
----
 ```sql
 -- Encrypting a column in MySQL using AES_ENCRYPT
 INSERT INTO table_name (column1, encrypted_column)